-Until 2015, I had a fantastic job working as an ecology researcher at Charles Sturt University.
-I left that position in 2015 and now work as a science writer.
 The list below contains all the scientific papers I wrote before 2015.
-This list is now historical and will no longer be updated.
-More recent papers (and other articles) are automatically listed by Google on my Google Scholar site.
-You can read about my recent work at my new web site.
+This list is no longer being updated.
+More recent papers (and other articles) are available on my Google Scholar and ResearchGate pages.

 Many of the older papers listed below have links which will allow you to download a copy of the article.
 Copyright agreements do not allow me to post newer papers online.
 For recent papers, the link on the first author’s name will take you to the journal’s website, where you can read the abstract (summary) of the paper.